-Pan-fried rice noodles are combined with your choice of protein and vegetables, Chinese broccoli being a standard choice.
+Pan-fried rice noodles are combined with tofu and vegetables, Chinese broccoli being a standard choice.
 The dish is then finished with a flavorful dark sweet and sour sauce.

 You can always add chile pepper powder or other spicy seasoning to bring up the spiciness of this dish.
 Many Thai people enjoy eating it with peppers pickled in a vinegar sauce.
 If you can’t find fresh or frozen noodles that are ready to be just heated up, buy dried noodles and soak them in room temperature water, covered, for an hour, then drain.